Harvey Weinstein Indicted on Three More Charges in New York

-The Manhattan District Attorney has filed three more charges against Harvey Weinstein.
-The ex-Weinstein Company producer was charged with an additional count of criminal sexual act in the first degree for a forcible sexual act against a third woman in 2006, and two counts of predatory sexual assault, Manhattan DA Cyrus R. Vance Jr. announced Monday, according to ABC News.
+The Manhattan district attorney has filed three more charges against Harvey Weinstein.
+The ex–Weinstein Company producer was charged with an additional count of criminal sexual act in the first degree for a forcible sexual act against a third woman in 2006, and two counts of predatory sexual assault, Manhattan DA Cyrus R. Vance Jr. announced Monday, according to ABC News.
 Predatory sexual assault is a Class A-II felony that carries a minimum sentence of ten years, and a maximum sentence of life imprisonment.

 After a series of exposés in the New York Times and The New Yorker reported that Weinstein had a decades-long history of allegedly sexually assaulting and harassing women, he was arrested in May and indicted on first- and third-degree rape charges.
 Weinstein has continued to deny all allegations of nonconsenual sex, and pleaded not guilty.